tcoulter/jockeyjs/README.md

   NSLog(@"payload = %@", payload);
 }];

 // Listen for an event from JavaScript, but don't notify the JavaScript that
 // the listener has completed until an asynchronous function has finished.
 [Jockey on:@"event-name" performAsync:^(NSDictionary *payload, void (^complete)()) {
   // Do something asynchronously, then call the complete() method when finished.
 }];

+// Stop listening for events from javascript, Jockey is a shared instance after first initialization
+// If you're webview controller is initialized and deinitialized, this is useful.
+[Jockey off:@"event-name"];
 ```

 Security
 --------